ibm-cloud-docs/discovery/using.md

 - `filter(enriched_text.entities.disambiguation.subtype::City)` - the aggregation counts the number of *Results* that contain one or more `entity` with the type `City`
 - `nested(enriched_text.entities).filter(enriched_text.entities.disambiguation.subtype::City)` - the aggregation counts the number of instances of an `entity` with the type `City` in the results.

-Additionally, any subsequent operation will further restrict the result set that can be aggregated against.
+Additionally, any subsequent operation further restricts the result set that can be aggregated against.
 For example:

-- `nested(enriched_text.entities).filter(enriched_text.entities.disambiguation.subtype::City)` means that only entities of `subtype::City` will be aggregated.
+- `nested(enriched_text.entities).filter(enriched_text.entities.disambiguation.subtype::City)` means that only entities of `subtype::City` are aggregated.
-- `nested(enriched_text.entities).filter(enriched_text.entities.disambiguation.subtype::City).term(enriched_text.entities.text,count:3)` will aggregate the top 3 entities of subtype `City`
+- `nested(enriched_text.entities).filter(enriched_text.entities.disambiguation.subtype::City).term(enriched_text.entities.text,count:3)` aggregates the top 3 entities of subtype `City`
-- `filter(enriched_text.entities.disambiguation.subtype::City).term(enriched_text.entities.text,count:3)` will return the top 3 entities where the result contains at least one entity of subtype `City`.
+- `filter(enriched_text.entities.disambiguation.subtype::City).term(enriched_text.entities.text,count:3)` returns the top 3 entities where the result contains at least one entity of subtype `City`.

 ## Querying Watson Discovery News
 {: #querying-news}

-{{site.data.keyword.discoverynewsshort}}, a public data set that has been pre-enriched with cognitive insights, is also included with {{site.data.keyword.discoveryshort}}.
+{{site.data.keyword.discoverynewsshort}}, a public data set that is pre-enriched with cognitive insights, is also included with {{site.data.keyword.discoveryshort}}.
 See [Watson Discovery News](/docs/discovery?topic=discovery-watson-discovery-news) for more information about this collection.

 You can query this collection using natural language queries, for example "IBM Watson partnerships", or the {{site.data.keyword.discoveryshort}} Query Language.
 To learn more about natural language queries, see the [Natural language query](/docs/discovery?topic=discovery-query-parameters#nlq).